-The following type of emergencies imparts the highest hazard level.
+The following type of emergency imparts the highest hazard level.
 With the additional equipment like masks and detectors, your employees will get a more realistic environment.

 - Other emergencies

-You can also use VR technologies to train your employees on how to behave during floods, earthquakes, storms, tornadoes, etc.
+You can also use VR technologies to train your employees to behave during floods, earthquakes, storms, tornadoes, etc.